Jags512/Mobile-Price-Range-classification/README.md

-📱 Mobile Price Range classification API (FastAPI)
+📱 Mobile Price Range classification  (FastAPI)
 🚀 Project Overview

 This project builds a Machine Learning model to predict the price range category of a mobile phone based on its specifications such as RAM, Battery Power, Internal Memory, and more.